 nylon composite

-Applications of PA6 vs PA66
+Applications of PA6 and PA66

 PA6 and PA66 are widely used in various industries due to their unique properties.
 Here's a look at some common applications: